agiguere/SCPmsPushNotificationREST_API/README.md

 A good practice is to create a dedicated S-user only for push notification, you could ask your basis team to create this user for you and enter it in the destination.

-To conclude, click SSL active at the bottom.
+To conclude, click SSL active at the bottom and make sure the SSL certificate is set to `DFAULT SSL Client (Starndard)`.

 ### Step 2 - Import SCP certificate to the SAP System Trust Store

-Make sure the SAP Cloud Platform root certificate has been imported in transaction STRUST.
+Make sure the SAP Cloud Platform root certificate has been imported in transaction STRUST under default SSL client (Starndard).
 If it is not there, go to your mobile services sub-account and download the root certificate to your desktop.
 If you don't have access to transaction `STRUST`, ask any basis from your team to import it on your behalf.

 In chrome, you can download the certificate by clicking the lock icon in the URL toolbar, then click `Certificate`.